-I will often discuss the notion of being ‘asleep’ with my clients, but what does this mean?
+I will often discuss the notion of being ‘asleep’ with my Life Coaching clients when looking at how they can achieve success, but what does this mean?

 Have you ever driven somewhere and, at a certain point in your journey, looked at the scenery around you and thought, ‘woah, how did I get here?’ aware that you can’t remember the last three roundabouts that you came over?